Pakistan army chief meets PM Khan amid impasse over no-confidence vote | Politics

 Pakistan army chief meets PM Khan amid impasse over no-confidence vote

-The cricket star turned politician has vowed to "struggle" against any move to replace him.
-Before Saturday's session was adjourned, opposition leader Shehbaz Sharif, expected to become prime minister if Khan is ousted, urged lower house Speaker Asad Qaiser to ensure the vote was carried out as a matter of priority.
+"That means he is either on a politically suicidal path or is being egged on to continue resistance in the expectation of last minute support/intervention from elements in the Miltablishment," he said, referring to the military.
+Before Saturday's session was adjourned, opposition leader Shehbaz Sharif, expected to become prime minister if Khan is ousted, urged lower house Speaker Qaiser to ensure the vote was carried out as a matter of priority.

-Pakistan's army chief General Qamar Javed Bajwa on Saturday met Prime Minister Imran Khan amid an impasse over a parliamentary vote to oust the premier, two sources familiar with the matter told Reuters.
-The meeting comes hours after parliament was abruptly adjourned before the vote that Khan was widely expected to lose.
+Pakistan's powerful army chief General Qamar Javed Bajwa on Saturday met Prime Minister Imran Khan, two sources said, after the premier's allies blocked a no-confidence vote in parliament he was widely expected to lose.
+The meeting comes hours after parliament was adjourned for a third time this session by Speaker Asad Qaisar, a member of Khan's Pakistan Tehreek-e-Insaf party, before the vote that the country's Supreme Court has said must be held on Saturday.

-Khan's allies blocked a no-confidence motion last week and dissolved the lower house of parliament, but Pakistan's top court on Thursday ordered that the vote be held by Saturday.
-It is yet to happen, despite nearly 12 hours passing since the session started on Saturday.
+Khan's allies blocked a no-confidence motion last week and dissolved the lower house of parliament, prompting the top court to intervene and allow the vote to go through.
+It is yet to happen, despite more than 12 hours passing since the session started on Saturday.
+In addition to the three adjournments, much of that time has been taken up by speeches from Khan supporters decrying the attempt to oust him.

 Members of Khan's party had suggested on Friday they would try to delay the vote for as long as possible.
 They have said there is a foreign conspiracy to oust him.
 The cricket star turned politician has vowed to "struggle" against any move to replace him.